 - Poor hygiene, which allows for sweat to accumulate on the body, creating conditions that favor the growth of Candida.
 For example, continuing to wear sweaty clothes for a long period after a workout keeps the skin wet for too long of a time.

 - Taking antibiotics, which kill some beneficial bacteria that normally keeps the growth of Candida in check by keeping Candida from overgrowing and taking over its space.
-For example, people suffering from serious bacterial infections may take antibiotics.1,3
+For example, people suffering from serious bacterial infections may take antibiotics.1,5

 Candida Infections in People with Acne Who Take Antibiotics

-As previously stated, the growth of Candida in the body is kept at bay by “good” bacteria that lives in the same places as Candida and competes with it for space and food.
+As previously stated, the growth of Candida in the body is kept at bay by "good" bacteria that lives in the same places as Candida and competes with it for space and food.
 When a person takes antibiotics, these antibiotics target bacteria, but do not harm Candida because it is a fungus.
-Therefore, the antibiotics kill much bacteria, including the good bacteria, which leaves Candida with more space and food.1,3 This is how long-term antibiotic treatments can result in a Candida infection as a complication.
+Therefore, the antibiotics kill much bacteria, including the good bacteria, which leaves Candida with more space and food.1,5 This is how long-term antibiotic treatments can result in a Candida infection as a complication.
 However, it is important to note that these infections do not resemble acne and generally do not occur on the face.

 The Bottom Line

 Candida is a fungus that is present in 70% of people.
 While it is harmless to most people, it can cause an infection when the immune system is weakened.
 The most common types of Candida infections occur in the lining of orifices, and more rarely on the skin.
 These skin infections do not resemble acne and are not related to it.
-To date, there is no evidence that Candida is connected with acne.
+To date, there is not enough evidence that Candida is connected with acne.
 However, a person who takes antibiotics for their acne may develop a Candida infection.